 If you need to take this up or down stairs, I would just take the tree down and not wrap with pallet wrap (unless a small tree).

 Use a quality stretch wrap (not from your kitchen).
 Like the one shown below…

 This stretch wrap will last several Christmases if you’re wrapping an average size tree.
-And with the price of the wrap under $20 – this is great deal!

 I love little tips like these that make decorating for Christmas easier (at least next year).
 These tips give us more time to enjoy our families and make new traditions, and focus on what Christmas is really about.
 I hope you love wrapping your Christmas tree as much as I do!
 Now that’s a wrap. 🙂

 For those who don’t want to wrap a tree.
 Order your Christmas storage bags and containers now or else they will be hard to find the week after Christmas.